wighawag/hardhat-deploy/README.md

 - it will `require` each of these files and execute the exported function with the HRE as argument

 Note that running `hardhat deploy` without specifying a network will use the default network.
-If the default network is an internal ganache or hardhat then nothing will happen as a result but this can be used to ensure the deployment is without issues.
+If the default network is hardhat (the default's default) then nothing will happen as a result but this can be used to ensure the deployment is without issues.

 To specified the network, you can use the builtin hardhat argument `--network <network name>` or set the env variable `HARDHAT_NETWORK`